-The Tic Tac Math prototype currently has the very basic functionality of a functioning game.
-The prototype allows users to access a landing page, which when the "Start Game" button is pressed, will navigate them to a tic-tac-toe board.
+The Tic-Tac-Math prototype currently functions as intended.
+The prototype allows users to access a landing page, which when the "Start Game" button is pressed, will navigate them to a Tic-Tac-Toe board.
 The prototype allows Player 1, who is automatically given X, to make their first move on the board.
 When their move is selected, a text box will appear on the screen and prompt the user to enter their answer to the given math problem.
-At the moment, the prototype only generates the math problem 3×1 and will consider your answer correct, no matter what your input is.
 From there, the game will place your respective symbol on the board.
 This repeats for both players until there is either a winner or there is a tie.
-When the game is over, the prototype displays either the winner or if it was a tie underneath the tic-tac-toe board.
+When the game is over, the prototype displays either the winner or if it was a tie underneath the Tic-Tac-Toe board.
 At any point in the game, the users have the choice to clear the board and start the game over again.
-In the prototype's current state, the player accuracy statistics on the bottom of the screen are hard-coded values and do not track any of the users' answers.
+Players' statistics of correctly answered questions are tracked over the course of the round and return to the default 100% when the board is reset.

-5.1How to Run Prototype
+5.1 How to Run Prototype

-Running the Tic Tac Math prototype is incredibly simple.
+Running the Tic-Tac-Math prototype is incredibly simple.
 All the user needs to do is follow this link: https://jakecorrenti.github.io/tictacmath/.
-The link will take you to the landing page for Tic Tac Math, and from there all you have to do is have fun!
-There is no additional system configuration or plugins required in order to play Tic Tac Math.
+The link will take you to the landing page for Tic-Tac-Math, and from there all you have to do is have fun!
+There is no additional system configuration or plugins required in order to play Tic-Tac-Math.
 Additionally, assuming the user has access to a Web Browser and an internet connection, there are no specific OS or networking constraints.

-5.2Sample Scenarios
+5.2 Sample Scenarios